publicdocs/uscode/assets/md/titles/usc42/us/usc/t42/ch7/schXVIII/ptE/m__us_usc_t42_s1395ss.md

 >     “(1) __In general.—__

->     If the Secretary of Health and Human Services identifies a State as requiring a change to its statutes or regulations to conform its regulatory program to the changes made by this section \[amending this section and sections 1320c–3, 1395b–2, and 1395b–4 of this title, repealing [section 1395zz of this title][/us/usc/t42/s1395zz], and enacting and amending provisions set out as notes under this section\], the State regulatory program shall not be considered to be out of compliance with the requirements of section 1882 of the Social Security Act \[this section\] due solely to failure to make such change until the date specified in paragraph (4).
+>     If the Secretary of Health and Human Services identifies a State as requiring a change to its statutes or regulations to conform its regulatory program to the changes made by this section \[amending this section and sections 1320c–3, 1395b–2, and 1395b–4 of this title, repealing [section 1395zz of this title][/us/usc/t42/s1395zz], and enacting and amending provisions set out as notes under this section\], the State regulatory program shall not be considered to be out of compliance with the requirements of section 1882 of the Social Security Act \[[42 U.S.C.
+1395ss][/us/usc/t42/s1395ss]\] due solely to failure to make such change until the date specified in paragraph (4).

 >     “(2) __NAIC standards.—__